RACunderskrt/4-PUISSANCE/README.md

 ## Objective of this project

-Create a power 4 in python completly portable.
+Create a connect 4 in python completly portable.

 ## Goals